tzhangam/Project_2/README.txt

   - Communication between modules
     - Use Qt's signal and slot mechanism to trigger update event of each widget
-    - The displaying widget (RenderArea, PreviewArea and Panel) keeps a constant pointer to the Gameboard
+    - The displaying widget (RenderArea, PreviewArea and Panel) keeps a constant reference to the Gameboard
     - When an update is needed, corresponding public functions of the Gameboard will be called to fetch relevent information

   - Communication with the user